 African American Soldier, draft, segregated army, rationing, food, pastimes, V-J Day, D-Day, air raids, training, medicine, sergeant

 Searles, Samuel William, "Interview with Samuel William Searles" (2005).
-Browse All Oral History Interviews.
+Winthrop University Oral History Program.
 VHP 057.